Journey to Resolving HikariCP Deadlock When Using JPA and MyBatis Together (feat. OSIV)

 Ultimately, I thought it was a problem caused by not properly returning the Connection to HikariCP, so I focused on that part.

-and a few lines of code in the DefaultJpaDialect class caught my eye.
+I debugged to follow the code until the Connection was actually returned and a few lines of code in the DefaultJpaDialect class caught my eye.

 First, looking inside the releaseJdbcConnection() method